mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 * This call only searches within the given snapshot
 * This call accepts the standard topics parameters: snapshots_id, frames_id, timespans_id

-For details about this end point, including parameters, output, and examples, see the [main API](https://github.com/berkmancenter/mediacloud/blob/release/doc/api_2_0_spec/api_2_0_spec.md#apiv2wclist). term
+For details about this end point, including parameters, output, and examples, see the [main API](https://github.com/berkmancenter/mediacloud/blob/release/doc/api_2_0_spec/api_2_0_spec.md#apiv2wclist).

 # Frames

-A *frame* is a set of stories identified through some *framing method*.  *Frame Sets* are sets of *frames* that share a *framing method* and are also usually som substantive theme determined by the user.
+A *frame* is a set of stories identified through some *framing method*.  *Frame Sets* are sets of *frames* that share a *framing method* and are also usually some substantive theme determined by the user.
 For example, a 'U.S. 2016 Election' topic might include a 'Candidates' *frame set* that includes 'trump' and 'clinton' frames, each of which uses a 'Boolean Query' *framing methodology* to identify stories relevant to each candidate with a separate boolean query for each.

 A specific *frame* exists within a specific *snapshot*.
 A single topic might have many 'clinton' *frames*, one for each *snapshot*.
 Each *topic* has a number of *frame definion*, each of which tells the system which *frames* to create each time a new *snapshot* is created.  *Frames* for new *frame definitions* will be only be created for *snapshots* created after the creation of the *frame definition*.